bonStats/bonStats.github.io/_teaching/2016-ncld-r-workshop.md

 R is a free and readily available software.
 The training will be held in a computer lab and you will have access to a computer.
 However, participants may bring their own laptops if they install R prior to the training.
 This short course assumes no prior knowledge of R but knowledge of statistics, at least at an intermediate level is required.

-The training will be presented by Dr Danilo Bolano and Joshua Bon.
+The training was presented by Dr Danilo Bolano and Joshua Bon.